robyftp/Tree/README.md

-## What do you call a bee that lives in America?
-A USB.
+## Why do you never see elephants hiding in trees?
+Because they're so good at it.